An Unpaired Shape Transforming Method for Image Translation and Cross-Domain Retrieval: Introduction

+\jose{Beyond providing a wider comparison w.r.t. existing work, finer level of detail in the presentation, extended experiments and deeper discussions, here we extend our recent work (\cite{wangICIP20}) along four directions.
+First, we conduct an ablation study highlighting the importance of the different components of the proposed method (Sec.~\ref{sec:translationAblationStudy}).
+Second, we perform an additional ablation study bridging the performance of our method w.r.t. similar methods from the literature, namely MUNIT~(\cite{MUNIT}) (Sec.~\ref{sec:ComponentsAblationStudy}).
+Third, we assess the capability of the proposed method at translating shapes across images of faces (Sec.~\ref{sec:exp_face}).
+Finally, we conduct a deep evaluation to assess the performance of the representations learned by the proposed method for the task of content-based image retrieval (Sec.~\ref{sec:exp_cloth_retrieval}).}

-Translating shapes in a unsupervised way is an unsolved task that is of interest for several reasons.
-First, it can be considered an alternative formulation of the novel-view synthesis problem, in the 2D image space, using only a single image as input.
-Second, shape translation can recover missing/occluded characteristics of an object instance which can help other tasks, such as recognition or tracking.
-The main contributions of this paper are four-fold: i) We analyze the task of \textit{\textbf{unsupervised shape translation}}.
-To the best of our knowledge, we are the first doing this from an unsupervised perspective. ii) We propose a method called Unsupervised Shape Transformer (UST), which does not need any paired data or refinement post-processing.
+The main contributions of this paper are four-fold: i) We analyze the task of \textit{\textbf{unpaired shape translation}}.
+To the best of our knowledge, we are the first doing this from an unpaired perspective. ii) We propose an unpaired shape transforming (UST) method, which does not need any paired data or refinement post-processing.
 In one stream, an object with standard shape is transformed to a contextualized domain with arbitrary shape, and vice versa in the other stream. iii) We achieve a one-to-many mapping by utilizing context and structure information guidance. iv) We show the potential of the features learned by our model on the cross-domain item retrieval task.

 This paper is organized as follows: Sec.~\ref{sec:relatedWork} positions our work in the literature.
 In Sec.~\ref{sec:methodology} we present the details of the proposed method.
 This is followed by an extensive evaluation in Sec.~\ref{sec:experiment}.
 Finally, we draw conclusions in Sec.~\ref{sec:conclusion}.